-What is new is the understanding that it’s not just sugar: all sugars and starches have the potential to disrupt your biochemistry leading to hormonal imbalances, inappropriate growth signals and providing fuel for cancers to grow.
+What is new is the understanding that it’s not just sugar: all sugary and starchy foods have the potential to disrupt your biochemistry leading to hormonal imbalances, inappropriate growth signals and providing fuel for cancers to grow.
 That’s because sugars and starches all break down to glucose in the end.
 So eating a huge bowl of mashed potato or pasta is not so very different from eating a slice of home made cake.
-So, to some extent you can choose your poison.
+To some extent you can choose your poison.
 If you’re going to eat carbs at all then a slice of cake now and again is really no worse than a ham sandwich.
 Eating both is complete madness, of course!

 There are other ways in which high sugar levels are harmful in the body.
 They put you at risk of other illnesses such as diabetes and Alzheimer’s, they cause you to put on weight and they lead to constant, uncontrolled inflammation that puts a strain on the immune system.